TobyBaril/EarlGrey/README.md

 Earl Grey version 6 uses Dfam 3.9.
 After installation, you MUST configure Dfam partitions as needed.
 Earl Grey will generate the script to do this and provide guidance when you run it for the first time.
 You need to specify which paritions of Dfam and/or RepBase to configure Earl Grey with.
 Choose partitions carefully as the combination will highly influence your results, esoecially if you want to pre-mask your input genome.

-Earl Grey version 6.1.0 (latest stable release) with all required and configured dependencies is found in the `toby_baril_bio` and `biooconda` conda channels.
+Earl Grey version 6.1.1 (latest stable release) with all required and configured dependencies is found in the `biooconda` conda channel.
 To install, simply run the following depending on your installation:
 ```
 # With conda
 conda create -n earlgrey -c conda-forge -c bioconda earlgrey=6.1.1

 # With mamba
 mamba create -n earlgrey -c conda-forge -c bioconda earlgrey=6.1.1

+# Then run
+earlGrey

+# a script will be output to stdout and generated in the current directory to aid in setup
 ```

 # Recommended Installation with Conda or Mamba on ARM-based Mac Systems (M chips)